oracle/terraform-provider-oci/website/docs/d/ocvp_esxi_host.html.markdown

 * `cluster_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Cluster that the ESXi host belongs to.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment that contains the Cluster.
 * `compute_availability_domain` - The availability domain of the ESXi host.
 * `compute_instance_id` - In terms of implementation, an ESXi host is a Compute instance that is configured with the chosen bundle of VMware software.
 The `computeInstanceId` is the [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of that Compute instance.
+* `datastore_attachments` - List of DatastoreAttachment objects containing information about attachment details
+	* `block_volume_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Block Volume that belongs to the datastore.
+	* `datastore_id` - The [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Datastore that ESXi host is attached to.
+	* `ip_address` - The IP address of datastore attachment.
+	* `port` - The port of datastore attachment.
+	* `volume_iqn` - An IQN of the Block Storage Volume.
+* `datastore_cluster_ids` - A list of datastore clusters.
 * `current_sku` - (**Deprecated**) The billing option currently used by the ESXi host.
 [ListSupportedSkus](https://docs.cloud.oracle.com/iaas/api/#/en/vmware/20200501/SupportedSkuSummary/ListSupportedSkus).  **Deprecated**.
 Please use `current_commitment` instead.
 * `current_commitment` - The billing option currently used by the ESXi host.
 [ListSupportedCommitments](https://docs.cloud.oracle.com/iaas/api/#/en/vmware/20230701/SupportedCommitmentSummary/ListSupportedCommitments).
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`